Also known as: Mario Strikers Charged Football (EU), Mario Power Soccer (KR) Developer: Next Level Games Publisher: Nintendo Platform:

 This file was likely used for online profile registration.
 The names do not seem to correspond to any staff members.

 A file with very simple contents.
 It was probably used to toggle a stress testing system to check for memory leaks or other such issues.

 A file that contains a developer message related to a problem during the development of the game:

-The loading screen before a match is different between the NTSC and PAL versions.
-The NTSC version shows the mugshot for the captain while the PAL version shows only the captain's head.
+The loading screen before a match is different between the US and European versions.
+The US version shows the mugshot for the captain while the European version shows only the captain's head.